More about: How to Visit the Verona Arena: Guide to Tickets, Prices and Opening Hours

 What types of tickets are available?
 Are there skip-the-line tickets?

-When planning your visit to the Arena, you will find different options depending on the type of visitor and the activity you wish to do.
+When planning your visit to the Arena, you will find different options depending on the visitor profile and the activity you wish to do.
 Tickets purchased online will save you from queuing at the ticket office, although for security reasons you may have to wait a few minutes to enter the venue.

 Types of tickets for tourist visits